Wolfgang-stack/Wolfgang-stack/README.md

-<h3>I'm a full-stack developer from Australia living in Portland, OR</h3>
+I'm a full-stack developer from Australia living in Portland, OR

 ---